Infineon/mtb-example-xmc-acmp-cmp/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and Implementation

+This example shows how the Analog Comparator (ACMP) peripheral of the XMC MCU works.
+The implementation consists of the following three steps:

+1. Selects and configures the Analog Comparator using the `XMC_ACMP_Init()` function

+2. Connects the divided reference 'VACMP_REF/2' to the positive input pin 'ACMP1.INP' by using the `XMC_ACMP_EnableReferenceDivider()` function

+3. Enables the Analog Comparator by using the `XMC_ACMP_EnableComparator()` function

+The LED is toggled based on the reading of the comparator output and modifying the negative input pin (IN-N).

 ## Related Resources